pishoyg/coptic/README.md

    the parsing results as well.
 This will provide the `tree` module with the data needed to implement a better heuristic.

-1. Revisit the possibility of image compression to minimize the package size.
-   (low-priority)

 ### Developer Convenience TODO's

 (40+ hours)

-1. **Export accurate timestamps.** (20 hours, delegate)

-   1. Reimporting (supposedly identical data) produces the message "notes were used to update existing ones."
-This is evidently due to the timestamps that the notes are recorded with.
-The newer timestamps make Anki think that the cards are newer, hence it updates everything.
-This causes the following
-   problems:

-   - Any changes that a user makes to a note get overridden, even if the note content is one that the user has intentionally modified.
-   - The sync message is misleading, and lacks information that would otherwise be useful.
-   - The exported package size is unnecessarily large.
-We need only export the new notes.

-   If some notes are identical to ones that have already been exported, they should retain their old timestamps, and the new notes should acquire new timestamps.
-This should solve all of the problems above.
-   `genanki` doesn't have native support for per-note timestamps, neither does it support reading an existing package and comparing the new data against it.
-So we will likely have to do lots of manual work to solve the problem.

-   One idea that comes to mind is to export **untimestamped** data first to a TSV, rather than a package directly, to make processing either.
-We can use **versioning**, and export a new TSV every time we rerun the script.
-Then we can have another script whose sole purpose is:
-   1. Compare two TSV's containing notes, and
-   1. Use `genanki` to generate a package *containing only the delta* between the two versions.

-   This will facilitate testing.
-A developer can `diff` two TSVs to find out what changes (if any) their code has introduced.
-(Although there is an existing plan to enable testing by using a dummy timestamp, though this will only make it possible to check for equality, rather than print a human-readable `diff`).

-   Another big advantage of the introduction of an intermediate state is facilitating a fanout to multiple platforms.
-Our generators should start by generating the TSV package, then our platform-specific generators can take that package snapshot and produce an package for different platforms such as Anki, Cloze, or something else.

-   Learners who synchronize their data will only have the old notes overridden.

 1. **Set up a more robust CI/CD pipelines.**